 By Shannon Heyck-Williams

-Two significant pieces of legislation are in play in Congress for rebuilding our nation and addressing climate — the bipartisan Infrastructure Investment and Jobs Act and the Build Back Better Act.
-Together — and if Congress increases its focus on addressing the climate crisis — these bills could rise to a historic moment and meet science-based goals to cut planet-altering climate pollution in half by 2030.
+Significant legislation is in play in Congress to rebuild our nation, transition faster to clean energy, and slash climate emissions — the Build Back Better Act.
+If Congress increases its focus on addressing the climate crisis — this bill could rise to a historic moment and meet science-based goals to cut planet-altering climate pollution in half by 2030.

-Key provisions of the House bill are below.
-In its entirety, the bill would put the U.S. on the path to stabilizing the climate so that all wildlife and people — including workers and the most vulnerable communities — can survive and thrive.
+Depending on the full scope of the final bill, this legislation could put the U.S. on the path to stabilizing the climate so that all wildlife and people — including workers and the most vulnerable communities — can survive and thrive.
+Since a major clean energy provision has been cut from consideration, other big ideas like a carbon pollution fee will be needed to ensure the bill meets climate goals.

 Clean Energy Tax Incentives